sweber35/aparoid/schemas/glue/README.md

 ## Common Configuration

-The following configuration is automatically applied to all tables by the CDK functions:
+The following configuration is automatically applied to all tables by the CDK functions based on the format:

+### Parquet Tables (default)
 - **Table Type**: `EXTERNAL_TABLE`
 - **Classification**: `parquet`
 - **Input Format**: `org.apache.hadoop.hive.ql.io.parquet.MapredParquetInputFormat`